m0rtadelo/recursive-readdir-async/README.md

   **Common ground: `mode` is LIST or TREE**

   * `exclude` has precedence over `include`: exclusion rules are applied before the inclusion rules.
 Hence when an item matches both a string in the `include` array and a string in the `exclude` array, the item will be *excluded* (removed) from the list.
+* Reading data from the filesystem can have unexpected behaviors.
+Use the `readContent` option with responsability.

 ## Object structure
 The function will return an object and never throw an error.
 All errors will be added to the returned object.
 The return object in LIST mode looks like this: